 We currently expect our summer courses to be running normally with a distancing and hygiene protocol in place to keep students safe.
 We benefit from small class sizes and a large facility which makes it relatively easy to set this up.

 The vaccine programme in Germany is now picking up speed.
-As of April 19th 2021 more than 22 million people have now received at least one dose of the vaccine and more than half a million people are being vaccinated every day.
+As of October 28th 2021 nearly 67 million people have been fully vaccinated and nearly 71% have now received at least one dose.
+Approximately 464,00 people are still being vaccinated every day.
 You can monitor this number with the link below.

-It is likely that a small number of countries may still be part of a travel ban in Germany in September 2021.
-In September 2020 exemptions were made for all students travelling to Germany.
+We currently expect students from all countries to be able to access Germany by Summer 2022 given that already in September 2021 exemptions were made for all students travelling to Germany.
 To facilitate that we issued all of our students an “Imperative Need To Travel” letter.
 You will be receiving this letter 3 weeks before the start of your course.
 The second page of the Acceptance Letter also contains a document confirming your enrolment on our course.
 These two items combined will allow you to travel into Germany to attend the course of your choice.
+We advise all students requiring visas to apply as soon as possible as many visa offices are still not working at capacity.

 Rather than giving general refunds or rebates of tuition fees Catalyst is supporting it’s students in two specific ways:-